howdyai/botkit-docs/docs/readme-pipeline.md

 After passing through the catgorize phase, the message object's `type` field should represent a the final event type that will be handled by Botkit.

-The most obvious example of a categorization action is identifying and transforming a message from a generic `message_received` event into more narrowly defined `direct_mention`, `direct_mention`, `mention` or `ambient` message event.
+The most obvious example of a categorization action is identifying and transforming a message from a generic `message_received` event into more narrowly defined `direct_message`, `direct_mention`, `mention` or `ambient` message event.

 In addition to changing the message `type` field, the `categorize` middleware may also change the value of the `message.text` field.
 For example, it should _remove direct mentions from the text_ so that developers do not have to compensate for its possible presence in the input text.